arangodb/docs/3.4/graphs-smart-graphs.md

 ---
 layout: default
-description: This chapter of the ArangoDB documentation describes the smart-graph module, which enables you to manage graphs at scale.
+description: SmartGraphs enables you to manage graphs at scale.
 title: ArangoDB SmartGraphs
 ---
 SmartGraphs